 In case there is such a cause, your doctor will prescribe the appropriate treatment and have you treated.
 Upon recovery from your disease or condition, the white spots on your toenails will slowly disappear.

-White Spots under Toenail or on Toenail Bed
+White Spots Under Toenail or on Toenail Bed

 Sometimes, the white spots on your toenails are actually located under the toenail or in the nail bed rather than being integrated into the nail structure.
-The usual cause of such white spots is fungal infections which infect the nail bed rather that the nail itself.
+The usual cause of such white spots is fungal infections which infect the nail bed rather than the nail itself.